Key Points

 A Certificate of No Impediment issued by a Japanese consulate abroad already carries the consulate's official seal as a representative of the Japanese government, so the MOFA apostille step may be omitted depending on the issuing and receiving authorities.

-For consulate-issued certificates, we offer a Consulate-Issued Package (¥38,500 — half of our standard ¥77,000), covering certified translation and submission support only.
+For consulate-issued certificates, we offer a Consulate-Issued Certificate Plan (¥38,500), covering certified translation and submission support only.

 - Eligible: Certificates issued by the Embassy of Japan in the United States, the United Kingdom, Singapore, New Zealand, the Philippines, etc.

 Our pricing reflects the work scope when the apostille step may be omitted.
-If you're considering obtaining the certificate at a consulate, let us know at the quote stage.
+If you're considering obtaining the certificate at a consulate, request written review by email so we can check whether the consulate-issued route fits your receiving authority before quotation.

 Side note: as of September 2025, the Embassy of the United States in Tokyo discontinued notarization of Certificates of No Impediment for United States citizens.
 That's a separate matter — about documents United States citizens file in Japan — and has nothing to do with the certificate that Japanese nationals obtain at the Embassy of Japan in the United States.